Our Verdict

 Ease of Use

-While it isn't “hard” to use, it is more complicated than most, with a below-average performance in this metric compared with other seats.
+While it isn't “hard” to use, it is more complicated than most, in ways that feel unnecessary.

 Harness

 The prongs slide down the harness straps all the way to the bottom with nothing to hold them up or out of the way.
-The process is below average for the group and the One4Life as it seems thinner than most, and it was challenging to get the straps around our baby with the smaller working space and shorter webbing.
+The process is below average for the group and the One4Life as it seems thinner than most.
+It was challenging to get the straps around our baby with the smaller working space and shorter webbing.
 We had trouble fitting little arms back to go under the shoulder straps.
 The buckle and chest clip were easy to use.

 Tightening and loosening the One4Life is below average compared to the others in our test group.
 Tightening was difficult, and the right side tightened more than the left.
 There is tension on the straps, and we had to give it somewhat of a jerk to get it tight enough.
 Loosening isn't much better, and we had to tug hard on the straps to get them to release.
 Both processes were such a pain, and it just doesn't need to be this hard, in our opinion.